kumar303/quneo-exp/README.md

 # Instructions (maybe?)

-Install the Quneo OSC Bridge abd toggle on OSC Out on port 9999.
+Install the Quneo OSC Bridge and toggle on OSC Out with port 9999.
-Start an OSC server to transmit Quneo data to the web.
+Start an OSC server to transmit QuNeo data to the web.

     cd server
     npm install